cjacker/opensource-toolchain-8051/README.md

   USB Reset Utility Version 1.1 - September 12, 2006
 ```

 Some UDA clones called 'U-EC6' can only use 'USB Reset Utility Version 1.3' to reset the firmware.
-But the official UDA can use latest 1.7 version to reset.
+But the official UDA can use the latest 1.7 version.

 I make a fork of 'ec2-new' to fix some bugs and add ToolStick support, and more C8051f models and some EFM8 devices support, also include heavy improvments to newcdb debugger.